CodingErik/Homework/README.md

-# 01 HTML CSS Git: Code Refactor
+# 01 Marketing SEO Refactor
+> refactor of a marketing page to be more SEO friendly

+This was a homework assigment where we refactored the HTML

 One of the most common tasks for front-end and junior developers is to take existing code and refactor it to either meet a certain set of standards or implement a new technology.
 Web accessibility is an increasingly important consideration for businesses, ensuring that people with disabilities or socio-economic restrictions have access to their website, and helping them avoid litigation.